gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "You keep doing it."

-And that was when a crackly voice said through speakers, "Well, you are here now.
-You might as well come and say hello."
+And that was when a crackly voice said through speakers, "Well, since you're here, you might as well come and say hello."

 ## Episode 9: Patient in Darkness